impact-initiatives-hppu/humind/README.md

 This issue is typically caused by outdated or incorrect GitHub credentials stored in R. For public repositories, no credentials are required.
-To resolve this, you can either update your credentials or delete the stored credentials using the following commands:
+To resolve this, update or delete your stored credentials:

 ``` r
 library(gitcreds)
 gitcreds_delete()
 ```

-After updating or deleting the credentials, retry the installation.
-This should resolve the error for public repositories.
+Then retry the installation.

 ------------------------------------------------------------------------